 There are various natural homeopathic remedies that people have been using successfully for years.
 Some are available at high end and natural grocery stores but we found that none are well branded or marketed and none were as comprehensive or easy to use as we wanted.

 Biofilm.
 That seems to be the reason why the bad bacteria are so resilient.

 After a long conversation about what to do, we decided to make our own solution—or at least something that would help my body in it's fight to recover.
-We envisioned a salve that would provide effective support while being discrete and easy to use.
+We envisioned a balm or salve that would provide effective support while being discrete and easy to use.

 I was done with feeling "gross" (which is what a lot of the femcare products on the market made me feel with the language they used) and I knew there had to be a simple and empowering way to feel better.
 That was the birth of Momotaro Apotheca.